appcircleio/appcircle-docusaurus/docs/account/webhooks.md

 :::info
 After completing the specified action in Appcircle, you have the option to share release notes via Webhooks.
-To enable this feature, ensure you include the "Publish Release Notes" step into your workflow.
+To enable this feature, ensure you include the [**Publish Release Notes**](https://docs.appcircle.io/integrations/managing-release-notes/) step in your workflow.

 Additionally, note that you can access download links for the release notes for a duration of 90 days.
 :::